wasiahmad/ACE05-Processor/README.md

 - Following previous work, timex2 and value mentions are not treated as entity mentions and are skipped.
 - We drop the entities/relations/events if we are unable to resolve their (or their head's/trigger's) word indices.
 - We assume entity spans do not cross sentence boundaries.
-(Otherwise they are ignored)
+(Otherwise, they are ignored)
 - According to the conllu format, we assume `sent_id` 1 refers to the first sentence in a document.

 ### FAQ

-- How do we map character-level offsets to word-level offsets for the entities, heads and triggers?
+- How do we map character-level offsets to word-level offsets for the entities, heads, and triggers?

 We use the `Tokenrange` information provided by UDPipe and match them with the character-level offsets provided in the ACE05 dataset.
 According to the API documentation of UDPipe (see [more](https://ufal.mff.cuni.cz/udpipe/api-reference)):